 For the most part, car accident cases involve a victim and an at-fault driver.
-In Pennsylvania, victims first seek compensation from their own insurance company.
-If their damages exceed the value of their policy, they may seek compensation from the at-fault driver’s insurance policy.
+In Pennsylvania, victims first seek compensation from their own insurance company, and if their damages exceed the value of their policy, they may seek compensation from the at-fault driver’s insurance policy.

 However, sometimes car accidents involve more than two parties.
 There may be third parties who bear some percentage of responsibility for what happened.
-Even if they do not bear the majority of fault for the crash, they still played some role in causing it.
+Even if they do not bear the majority of fault for the crash, they still played some role in causing the crash.

 You may be thinking third parties are other drivers, and there are certainly cases involving more than two drivers.
 However, there may also be cases involving third parties who were not there at the time of the crash, such as product manufacturers, government entities, employers, and bars or restaurants, just to name a few.